 Andrea Torres Viedma

 BA (Hons) in Dance and Postgraduate Diploma on Foundations for Contemporary Critique for Performing Arts, both at Universidad de Chile.
 MFA Creative Practice from Trinity Laban Conservatoire of Music and Dance and Independent Dance, UK.
-Since 2008 she has been teaching and doing her own choreographic work and she also has been dancing with different choreographers, performing in Chile, Mexico, Argentina, Canada and UK.
+Since 2008 she has been teaching and doing her own choreographic work and she also has been dancing with different choreographers, performing both nationally and internationally.

 Concerning choreography and creative practice she is the co-founder of TorresRojas CuerpoCreativo, a creative realm for the performing arts (2007-2014) where she has directed several pieces, such as ‘Lecturas de un Crimen en Tercera Persona’ (Readings of a Crime in Third Person), ‘MÓVIL’ (Mobile), ‘de la belleza’ (On Beauty), ‘Sin Título Aparente’ (No Apparent Title), ‘En el Nombre’ (In The Name Of), ‘L’, ‘2 una palabra’ (2 One Word) and ‘de borde’ (on border).
 Along with this, she has also directed collaborative projects such as ‘Esquina Abierta (Primeras colaboraciones)’ (Open Corner, First Collaborations) and ‘Esquina Abierta / Segundas Colaboraciones’ (Open Corner / Second Collaborations).

 She had been awarded three times with FONDART – the Chilean Government grant – for creating and producing choreographic works (2007, 2009, 2011) as well as scholarships and internships (2011).